Qballjos/Voron-2.4-Otopus-pro-SB2209-U2C-CAN/README.md

 #### Step 4: CAN Bus Connection Setup
 1. **Physical connections**:
    - Connect U2C to Raspberry Pi via USB
-   - Connect Octopus Pro to U2C via CAN bus (CANH/CANL)
+   - Connect Octopus Pro to Raspberry Pi via USB (for mainboard communication)
-   - Connect EBB SB2209 to CAN bus network (daisy chain or via U2C)
+   - Connect EBB SB2209 to CAN bus network via U2C (CANH/CANL wires)
    - Ensure proper CAN bus termination (120R at each end of the bus)
+   - **Note**: This setup uses USB for the mainboard and CAN bus only for the toolhead
 2. **Power up sequence**:
    - Power on U2C first
-   - Power on Octopus Pro (via CAN bus, not USB)
+   - Power on Octopus Pro (via USB connection)
    - Power on EBB SB2209
 3. **Verify CAN bus connection**:
    ```bash